 SEATTLE — The majority of the Washington Supreme Court on April 27 determined that an insurer has a duty to defend underlying claims arising out of carbon monoxide poisoning because the efficient proximate cause of the loss was the negligent installation of a hot water heater, which is a covered occurrence under the policy (Zhaoyun Xia, et al. v.
 ProBuilders Specialty Insurance Co., et al., No. 92436-8, Wash.
 Sup., 2017 Wash.
 LEXIS 443).

-ATLANTA — A federal district court did not abuse its discretion in denying a third party’s proposed jury instructions in an insurance bad faith lawsuit because the proposed instructions were not necessary “to correctly state the law,” an 11th Circuit U.S. Court of Appeals panel ruled March 17 in affirming (Douglas Stalley v.
-Allstate Insurance Co., et al., No. 16-14816, 11th Cir., 2017 U.S. App.
-LEXIS 4734).
+ATLANTA — A federal district court did not err in excluding certain testimony from an insurer’s adjusters in an insurance bad faith lawsuit because an insured failed to show that the excluded testimony was a legally permissible opinion, an 11th Circuit U.S. Court of Appeals panel ruled April 20 in affirming (John F. Hooks v.
+GEICO General Insurance Co., No. 16-16767, 11th Cir., 2017 U.S. App.
+LEXIS 6860).

 DALLAS — A Texas federal judge on April 21 remanded an insured’s suit alleging bad faith and breach of contract after determining that the amount in controversy does not meet the jurisdictional minimum to remain in federal court (Doris Marie Washington v.
 Geico General Insurance Co., No. 17-961, N.D.
 Texas, 2017 U.S. Dist.
 LEXIS 60828).